 What happened to those left behind?
 The Great War broke out eight months after Lilian’s death, in August 1914.
 At the age of 23, that is in November 1915, Clifford Guy enlisted in the 8th Battalion King’s Royal Rifle Corps (C 12532).
 Rifleman Guy sailed to France from Southampton less than a year later.
 He was posted as missing, and then killed in action, on 3 May 1917.
 This was the first day of the battle of Bullecourt, part of the larger Allied attack at Arras.
 He was awarded the Victory and British War medals which his father later received.
 Pte Guy’s military records confirm that he was unmarried and had no brothers or sisters.
 His name is commemorated on the Arras memorial, the Roll of Honour in the porch of St Luke’s Church (as C. Guy), and also on the Eccleshill war memorial.
 His father John Anthony Guy of Ellenthorpe, Eccleshill, Bradford, died on 19 September 1931.
 Probate was granted to Eleanor Guy, his widow, and Alfred Gibson, wool merchant.
 His effects totalled £648 14s 6d.

 Lilian’s parents are both registered as dying in Eccleshill, William Bland in 1928, and Ann Bland in 1931.
 It would be understandable if they had not remained at their old house with all its memories but street directories still place them at Moorwell Place in 1916 and 1921.
 They were outlived by John’s mother Maria Pitts who died in 1938.
 She is buried with her husband and son, but as yet I know nothing concerning her later life.
 Lilian’s brother Clifford Milner (b.1901) is easy to trace because of his unusual name.
 He died in Wharfedale as recently as 1974.
 John Wilfred Bland (b.1896), Lilian’s elder brother, became a designer and engraver and in 1924 he married.
-Something fairly catastrophic must have then occurred since when John Wilfred was bankrupted 6 years later he was a sweet shop owner and tobacconist, working in Barkerend Road and living in lodgings.
+I understand that he was never the same man after the death of his much loved sister but he had a career as a much respected engraver with Fattorini’s.
 John died at Bradford in the same year as his brother.
 Sarah Alice Bland appears last under that name in the 1911 census and at the 1914 inquest where she delivered her testimony in tears.
 A marriage between John Simpson and Sarah A Bland is registered in 1915.
 Lilian’s memorial stone refers to Lilian and her parents, but also an Irene Simpson.
 Irene was the daughter of John and Sarah A Simpson who died at the age of 20, even younger than Lilian, in 1937.
 Sarah Alice ‘Cissie’ Simpson, mother of Irene, had a common surname which so far has defied my attempts to find her date of death.

 Will we ever know the full truth about these dreadful moments?
 Probably not.
 The final words should be those of the Rev. Manning, clearly a wise and charitable pastor, at poor Lilian’s funeral: ‘do not judge….leave the mystery and sorrow to Him who is too wise to err’.